-The VA will not pay to repeat any courses that are completed successfully.
-Letter grades of A, B, C, D are passing.
-Exceptions: Some courses require a specific minimum grade.
+The VA will not pay for you to repeat any courses that you have successfully completed.
+Letter grades of A, B, C, and D are passing.
+Exception: Some courses require a specific minimum grade.

 Does the VA pay for remedial courses?

-VA will pay for remedial courses provided the course has not previously been successfully completed, and the student's degree audit show the course is needed.
+The VA will pay for remedial courses if the course has not previously been successfully completed, and the student's degree audit shows the course is needed to graduate.

 I am failing one of my courses.
 How can I get help?

-Contact our Academic Success Coordinator to set up a tutoring appointment.
+Contact our office to set up a tutoring appointment.

 Can I study abroad using my VA benefits?

 If the program counts toward the student's degree plan, and is at a VA approved school, then the student may qualify.

 - Students using Post-9/11 GI Bill (Chapter 33): see U.S. Veteran Affairs Post-9/11 Study Abroad Fact Sheet (PDF).

 - Students using other chapters: Yes, if the course you are taking abroad is required for your degree.
 You will receive the exact same amount of monthly allowance as you would if the course were taken here on campus.
 The allowance amount depends on whether you are a full-time, ¾-time, ½-time, or less than ½-time student while studying abroad.